kt3k/packup/docs/getting-started/cli-command.md

 # CLI Command

 `packup` provides 2 subcommands `packup serve` and `packup build`.
-This section describe the usage of these commands.
+This section describes the usage of these commands.

 ## `packup serve`